St. Patrick and the Gospel

 In recent years, gospel centered Christians have done an excellent job of returning to the true story of St. Patrick.
-To celebrate this day with only parades and drinking would be a tremendous shame.
-Here are a few more important things to think about on St. Patrick's day than leprechauns and alcohol.
+To celebrate this day only by wearing green and drinking would be a tremendous shame.
+Here are a few more important things to think about on St. Patrick’s Day than leprechauns and alcohol.

 1. God speaks most clearly in the midst of suffering

 As a boy, Patrick’s home was attacked and he was taken captive into slavery.
 It is likely that he endured sufferings beyond what most of us can imagine during that time.
 Through his immense suffering and pain, God began to reveal himself to Patrick and call him to gospel ministry.
-Often in the deepest suffering of our lives, God reveals himself to us simply and clearly.
+Often in the darkest times of suffering in our lives, God reveals himself to us simply and clearly.
 Sometimes it takes being in the furnace to realize that God is with you and calling you to himself.
 Are you in the midst of suffering?
 Listen for the voice of God.

 2. God called Patrick out of more than one kind of slavery

 Not only did God provide away out of his slavery to an Irish king, he also called him out of slavery to sin.
 No doubt Patrick’s time spent in physical slavery shed light on his spiritual slavery simultaneously and opened his eyes to the presence of God.
 Believe in Jesus Christ, turn away from your old life of sin, and you will be given true freedom.

 3. The Christian life requires taking up a cross, not avoiding one